The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 David H. Knopf - The Kraft Heinz Co.

 Thanks, Bernardo.
 And hi, Bryan, thank you for the question.
-So on the SG&A line, I'd say we did see a significant decline versus prior year as a percentage of sales, and that really reflects lower people cost that we've seen, as well as (44:00) savings versus prior year.
+So on the SG&A line, I'd say we did see a significant decline versus prior year as a percentage of sales, and that really reflects lower people cost that we've seen, as well as ZBB savings versus prior year.
 The one thing I want to note to address your question is as you update your models, you should not straight-line the SG&A as a percentage of sales like you saw on year-to-date in Q4 – or sorry, year-to-date in Q3 into Q4, because we do have some seasonality in this line item.

 Bryan D. Spillane - Bank of America-Merrill Lynch